How-to guide

 Finish inside the matching preset

-Open the matching visa page so the tool loads the exact format automatically.
+Open the matching visa page so the editor loads the exact format automatically.

 Common issues